glasnt/talks/2018_05_DjangoConEU/slides.md

 This output will have similarities across django projects

 the first few in this list are pretty standard fair; authentication, sessions, sites, admin

+There's also one in there called aldryn_sso. this is because I've hosted this on divio cloud.
+We're holding a workshop during the sprints on it, come see me afterwards!

 But what we're looking for is, in a lovely happenstance, the models that match the name of the website we saw earlier -- unicodex.
 ---